wenh06/fl_seminar/code/README.md

 # <a name="top"></a> The Code for Studying Problems of Federated Learning

-This folder includes code for studying problems of federated learning, under construction....
+This folder includes code for studying problems of federated learning, ~~under construction....~~ migrated to [this repo](https://github.com/wenh06/fl-sim).

 The main part of this code repository is a standalone simulation framework of federated training.

-**This folder temporarily suspends updating.
-Code are currently developed in a private repository and would be released public after some time.**
+**~~This folder temporarily suspends updating.
+Code are currently developed in a private repository and would be released public after some time.~~**

+**This folder permanently suspends updating.
+Codes are migrated to [this repo](https://github.com/wenh06/fl-sim), and are actively updating.**

 <!-- toc -->